snovakovic/js-flock/README.md

 By default deepFreeze do not loop over prototype chain.
 That behaviour can be overridden by providing { proto: true } option.
-By providing { proto: true } option we instruct deepFreeze to iterate over all enumerable properties of the object itself and those the object inherits from its constructor's prototype.

 ```javascript
   const ob1 = { test: { a: 'a' } };